moppedijk/simple_image_slider/README.md

 </script>
 ```

-In this example `Header` has a few public properties for usage. `header.nextSlide()` can be used to go to the next slide. `Header.prevSlide()` can be used to go to the previous slide. `Header.getCurrentSlide()` can be used to get the current slide 'array' index.
+In the example above `Header` has a few public properties for usage. `header.nextSlide()` can be used to go to the next slide. `Header.prevSlide()` can be used to go to the previous slide. `Header.getCurrentSlide()` can be used to get the current slide 'array' index.
 Below you will find an example code snippet which creates an autoplay image slider.

 ```javascript
 setInterval(function(){